philsstein/hanabIRC/README.txt

 History
 =======

+* 2013-07-21 - Version 1.0.1 - Show !last only to nick that requested it in order to not ping people in channel.
 * 2013-07-21 - Version 1.0.0 - Same as 0.2.5
-* 2013-07-21 - Version 0.2.5 - !last n command added: show results for the last N games.
+* 2013-07-21 - Version 0.2.50 - !last n command added: show results for the last N games.
 History is persistant across restarts.
-* 2013-07-18 - Version 0.2.4 - Can have multiple home channels now.
+* 2013-07-18 - Version 0.2.40 - Can have multiple home channels now.
 * 2013-07-17 - Version 0.2.35 - Make repeat_backs == False the default.
 * 2013-07-13 - Version 0.2.34 - Tweak to !hints to fix oddness when used before game starts.
 * 2013-07-13 - Version 0.2.33 - New command !hints shows all hints given to the user during current game.